Getting Left of Bang: The next level of tactical awareness

 When you are left of bang you are able to identify some of the pre-event indicators that exist before a crime is committed and have done so with enough time to be proactive

-By Patrick Van Horne, Police1 Special Contributor
+By Patrick Van Horne

-The ability for law enforcement officers to detect and prevent criminal acts is a trait that the public expects and depends on.
+The ability of law enforcement officers to detect and prevent criminal acts is a trait that the public expects and depends on.
 However, this isn’t always easy and rarely is it clear.
 Police officers often rely on what we would call a “hunch” or a “gut instinct” as the reason for an arrest or the use-of-deadly force, even though these are the types of encounters that bring public scrutiny to law enforcement agencies.

 Without the ability of an officer to clearly explain the situation that led to their actions, the public is left to make its own assumptions about police intentions and practices.
 Being able to articulate the legal and scientific reasoning behind the identification of suspicious people is imperative to good policing and it requires that our nation’s law enforcement officers employ a higher level of tactical awareness while on the job.